List of Kyōryū Sentai Zyuranger characters: Dinosaur Eggs

 After the war with Bandora ended, the heads of the five ancient tribes placed two Dinosaur Eggs (恐竜の卵, Kyōryū no Tamago) within a chest and sent it off to sea, hoping for a safer place and time for dinosaurs.
 The chest drifted over to Dalos Island, where the Apelo Tribe resided.
 The Guardian Beasts appeared to the Apelo and entrusted them to protect the eggs until the Zyurangers returned to this world.
 After several attempts by Bandora to use them for her evil deeds, the Zyurangers finally claim the eggs and send them to King Brachion to incubate the eggs inside its body.
 The book known as "Dino Revelation" mentions that the eggs are the last pair of dinosaurs on Earth and if they are destroyed, the dinosaurs will become extinct from this world.
-After Dora Talos' destruction, the eggs finally hatch into two Tyrannosaur hatchlings (one male and one female) and are now in the care of Satoshi and his friends.
+After Dora Talos' destruction, the eggs finally hatch into two Tyrannosaurus hatchlings (one male and one female) and are now in the care of Satoshi and his friends.